covcom/300CEM/Week_04_Simple_Views_and_Layouts/README.md

 ### Common controls

 Google has listed some commonly used widgets and refers to those collectively as Common Controls.
-In the following exercise, I'll show you how to include these in your layouts and how to connect those with Java code.
-If you have finished the previous lab, duplicate the folder and rename it MyActivities2.
+In the following exercise, you'll see how to include these in your layouts and how to connect those with Java code.
+If you have finished the previous lab, duplicate the project folder and rename it MyActivities2.
 We'll start from there.

 ![common controls](http://developer.android.com/images/ui/ui-controls.png)